alexvcasillas/animated-styled-components/README.md

 **Deconstructing the `animation` prop**

 * `in`: This property receives an animation keyframe that will be used to animate in the component.
+* `delay_in`: This property receives and integer and will set the time that the component will take to start being animated.
+While this time isn't reached, the component will be mounted but will display nothing.
+If this property is not setted there won't be any delay in for the component to start animating.
 * `duration_in`:  This property receives and integer greater than 0 and will set the duration in seconds for the `in` animation.
 * `out`: This property receives an animation keyframe that will be used to animate out the component.
 * `duration_out`: This property receives and integer greater than 0 and will set the duration in seconds for the `out` animation.
-* `delay_between`: This property receives and integer and geater or equals to 0 and will set the duration between the `in` and `out` animations.
+* `delay_between`: This property receives and integer geater or equals to 0 and will set the time that will wait between the `in` and `out` animations.
 * `iteration`: This property receives and integer greater than 0 or the **literal** 'infinite' and will set the amount of iterations the animation should be doing until it goes out (if it should).

 ### Transitions Prop